KarlTDebiec/OOT3DHDTextGenerator/README.md

 **Fortunately**, the Chinese localization, for which this script was originally designed to be used, clears the text image between usages, making it viable to generate a high resolution text package for this language.
-This script is particularly useful for Chinese, as the original 16x16 pixel resolution is ill-suited for complex characters.
 A simplified Chinese high resolution text package covering most of the game text has been created and is available on the release page.
-The script may be run while playing the Chinese localization to capture any additional text missing from the package.
+The script may be run while playing to capture any additional text missing from the package.

 ## Usage